Shamnapv/py_snippets/README.md

 - Calculates and prints the calendar layout for the specified month
 - Handles month transitions and proper weekday alignment
 - No third-party libraries required — built using only the standard `datetime` module

+# task4
+ This Python script demonstrates basic bitwise operations such as XOR, left shift, and right shift.
+ ## Description
+ The program performs the following:

+  1. Initializes two integers x and y.

+  2. Displays their values.

+  3. Calculates and prints:

+   - Bitwise XOR of x and y

+   - Left shift of x by 2 positions

+   - Right shift of x by 2 positions